ryleu/rise-of-the-scourge/pages/Dr. Emwir.md

 - He was a doctor.
-He was druid that was infected with [[The Scourge]], but could somewhat control it with his wildshape.
-He was overrun by [[The Scourge]] before the party slew him.
+He was druid that was infected with the [[Scourge]], but could somewhat control it with his wildshape.
+He was overrun by the [[Scourge]] before the party slew him.